andrew867/LuxPower-Advanced/README.md

 https://github.com/celsworth/octolux/blob/master/doc/INVERTER_SETUP.md

-Copy the "luxpower" intergation to your Home Assistant instance into the "custom_components" folder
+Copy the "luxpower" integration to your Home Assistant instance into the "custom_components" folder

 ./custom_components/luxpower/ to your hass data directory (where your configuration.yaml lives)